Many thanks to Julia for her help in constructing this pedigree. Also thanks to David Sprigg for his contributions.

 John Anstey was born in East Worlington near Witheridge in Devon in 1821 to parents John Anstey and Mary, and moved to Witheridge as a child with his family, thus he is part of the Chulmleigh Anstey sub-branch – he was first cousin to John Anstey (b 1816 above).
 John Anstey married Jane Thomas (b c1821 Glastonbury, Somerset) in q4 1847 in Kensington, London [Note: it would be helpful to find the parish register entry or marriage certificate of this marriage to confirm that John Anstey‘s father was indeed named ‘John‘].
 John Anstey and Jane Thomas moved to Chelsea and had children:

 - William Anstey (b 1848 Chelsea, a carpenter by trade.
-William Anstey married Eliza Mary Richards in 1878 in Mansfield and had children ‘Harry’ Henry Thomas Anstey (b c1878 married Janet Roger Jensen in c1908); William Richards Anstey (b 1880 Jamieson – see Further Details #2 for more); and Frederick Howard Anstey (b 1885, married Ada Emmaline Holt in 1912).
-According to ‘The Argus‘ newspaper of 25 February 1898, Eliza successfully petitioned for a divorce from William Anstey on the grounds of desertion (she remarried William George Holmes in 1906).
+William Anstey married Eliza Mary Richards in 1878 in Mansfield and had children ‘Harry’ Henry Thomas Anstey (b c1878 married Janet Roger Jensen in c1908 and was alive in 1919); William Richards Anstey (b 1880 Jamieson – see Further Details #2 for more); and Frederick Howard Anstey (b 1885, known as Fred, married Ada Emmaline Holt in 1912 and was alive in 1919).
+According to ‘The Argus‘ newspaper of 25 February 1898, Eliza successfully petitioned for a divorce from William Anstey on the grounds of desertion (she remarried William George Holmes in 1906 and she died in 1919 – The Kilmore Free Press on 8 May 1919 reported “On Thursday last Mrs. Eliza M. Holmes died at Clifton Hill, after a brief illness.
+Deceased lady was for many years a resident of Jamieson district prior to removing to Melbourne.
+She leaves a husband and three sons to mourn their loss, one of the latter being Mr. W. Anstey, for a number of years resident at Kilmore, and at present engine driver at the butter factory, and with whom deep sympathy is felt in his bereavement” – also “HOLMES.—On the 1st May, at her residence, 8 Heidelberg-road, Clifton Hill, Eliza Mary dearly beloved wife of William George Holmes ,and loving mother of Harry.
+Fred and William Anstey, aged 59 years.“).
 William died in Alexandra, Victoria in 1920);

 - Jane Anstey (b 1850 Chelsea, married William Edward Richard Hoskin in Jamieson, Victoria in 1869.
 She died in Traralgon, Victoria in 1909, buried in Walhalla);